-- i) Maintains NDANA checking account, brings checkbook and records to each ASC, and issues checks for approved expenses - ii) Reviews on-line checking account with chair or vice chair at least once per month - iii) Provides a fiscal statement which includes balances and all transactions on the checking account monthly as well as the current accrued balances available to each subcommittee - iv) Collects group donations at ASC - v) Validates monthly literature receipt(s) and deposits literature proceeds - vi) Provides verbal and written report at ASC See APPENDIX VI - vii) Performs an account audit between the January ASC and February ASC with the NDANA Executive Committee and has account in order for easy transition to next Treasurer. - viii) Presents a "fiscal year close out report" at the February ASC which includes total amount of 7th tradition income, literature income, subcommittee expenses, misc. expenses (money matters etc.), and anything else that would assist the ASC in evaluating and making recommendations for changes to the operating budget - ix) Submits donations to Regional and World service per policy - x) Maintains subcommittee budgets (annual budget, year-to-date accrued, year-to-date spent, year-to-date returned, available budget and remaining un-accrued) - xi) Pays 1/3 of the Unified Phone Line budget - xii) Pays rent monthly to the host of ASC, based on agreed amount - xiii) Ensure all checks have dual signatures per policy - xiv) Responsible for making payments to storage facility g) Vice Treasurers Qualifications
+- i) Maintains NDANA checking account, brings checkbook and records to each ASC, and issues checks for approved expenses - ii) Reviews on-line checking account with chair or vice chair at least once per month - iii) Provides a fiscal statement which includes balances and all transactions on the checking account monthly as well as the current accrued balances available to each subcommittee iv) Collects group donations at ASC - v) Validates monthly literature receipt(s) and deposits literature proceeds - vi) Provides verbal and written report at ASC See APPENDIX VI - vii) Performs an account audit between the January ASC and February ASC with the NDANA Executive Committee and has account in order for easy transition to next Treasurer. - viii) Presents a "fiscal year close out report" at the February ASC which includes total amount of 7th tradition income, literature income, subcommittee expenses, misc. expenses (money matters etc.), and anything else that would assist the ASC in evaluating and making

+- recommendations for changes to the operating budget - ix) Submits donations to Regional and World service per policy - x) Maintains subcommittee budgets (annual budget, year-to-date accrued, year-to-date spent, year-to-date returned, available budget and remaining un-accrued) - xi) Pays 1/3 of the Unified Phone Line budget - xii) Pays rent monthly to the host of ASC, based on agreed amount - xiii) Ensure all checks have dual signatures per policy xiv) Responsible for making payments to storage facility g) Vice Treasurer Qualifications h) Vice Treasurer Responsibilities

-- i) Suggested two years clean time - ii) Previous experience as Group Treasurer or in financial matters, and has the ability to keep accurate records - iii) Basic knowledge of and access to a computer that runs Microsoft Excel - iv) Working knowledge and understanding of the Twelve Steps and Traditions of NA - v) Employed and financially stable - vi) Has the willingness, time and resources to serve h) Vice Treasurer Responsibilities i) Secretary Qualifications j) Secretary Responsibilities
+- i) Suggested two years clean time - ii) Previous experience as Group Treasurer or in financial matters, and has the ability to keep accurate records - Basic knowledge of and access to a computer that runs Microsoft Excel iv) Working knowledge and understanding of the Twelve Steps and Traditions of NA - v) Employed and financially stable - vi) Has the willingness, time and resources to serve

-- i) Collects group donations and literature income at ASC - ii) Provides verbal and written report at ASC in the absence of the Treasurer - iii) Participates in the account audit between the January ASC and February ASC with the NDANA Executive Committee - iv) In the absence of the Treasurer, ensures all checks have dual signatures per policy
+- i.
+Collects group donations and literature income at ASC - ii.
+Provides verbal and written report at ASC in the absence of the Treasurer - iii.
+Participates in the account audit between the January ASC and February - iv.
+ASC with the NDANA Executive Committee - v.
+In the absence of the Treasurer, ensures all checks have dual signatures per policy - vi.
+Has key to NDANA PO Box and checks monthly - vii.
+Yearly payment of PO Box Fees i) Secretary Qualifications j) Secretary Responsibilities

-- i) Suggested two years clean time - ii) Able to take accurate minutes, have clerical/computer skills, and access to necessary equipment - iii) Experience at ASC level or as Group Secretary - iv) Working knowledge of the Twelve Steps and Twelve Traditions of NA - v) Has the willingness, time and resources to serve
+- i) Suggested two years clean time - ii) Able to take accurate minutes, have clerical/computer skills, and access to necessary equipment - iii) Experience at ASC level or as Group Secretary iv) Working knowledge of the Twelve Steps and Twelve Traditions of NA - v) Has the willingness, time and resources to serve